FDA-Cleared Skincare Devices: Safety and Efficacy Guide

 What Does FDA-Cleared Actually Mean?

-FDA clearance is not the same as FDA approval.
 Most FDA-cleared skincare devices fall under Class II classification, requiring 510(k) clearance through a rigorous premarket notification process.
 Manufacturers must demonstrate that their device is substantially equivalent in safety and efficacy to an existing legally marketed device.

 The 510(k) clearance process involves technical safety testing with compliance to IEC 60601-1 for electrical safety and IEC 62471 for photobiological safety.
 Manufacturers submit clinical data proving their device works for specific indications like wrinkle reduction or acne treatment.
 The FDA typically reviews submissions within 90 days, though it may request additional data.